Kolkir/mlcpp/polynomial_regression_gpu/README.md

 		};
 		```
 	4.  ``ms::expr::ReduceTo1DExp`` function for reduction to 1 dimension tensor, it can take as template parameter one of several predefined operations like ``minimum and maximum``, and as second parameter it takes scale factor (in out case 1), the first parameter is a tensor for reduction.
-	5. Also I added code to additionly scale data to the range
+	5. Also I added code to additionally scale data to the range [-1,1].
+The reason for that was

 3. **Generating additional polynomial components**